 3. Outline and fill the body.

 Make a new layer to fill in your tusks and another for the eye and tuft of hair on the tail.
-Next, apply a darker gradient around the elephant’s trunk, legs, and tusk using a soft brush.
+Next, apply a darker gradient around the elephant’s trunk, legs and tusk using a soft brush.
 Create a soft, diffused brush by reducing the Hardness and Opacity of your brush to help it blend better.
-This will add dimension to your drawing and help it look more realistic.
+This will add dimension to your drawing and help it to look more realistic.
 For each new gradient, lock all other layers you don’t want the gradient applied to.

 Image by Alex Braun